WICG/media-feeds/explainer.md

 1. `identifier` - the identifiers of the content in third party systems

-2. `publication` - if the TV episode is live this contains metadata about the broadcast

 If the `image` is an ImageObject the following properties **are required**:

 1. `width` - the width of the image in px